ApurvaBire/Machine-Learning-Mini-Projects-scikit-learn-TensorFlow-PyTorch/README.md

-<h1 align="center">🚀 Machine Learning Projects</h1>

 # 🚀 Machine Learning Projects
-Beginner-friendly ML & DL implementations using **scikit-learn, TensorFlow, and PyTorch**.
+Beginner-friendly implementations using **scikit-learn, TensorFlow/Keras, and PyTorch**.
+All datasets are either built-in or generated synthetically.

 ---
 ***📌 Overview***

 This repository contains **three beginner-friendly projects** that demonstrate core concepts of **machine learning and deep learning** using Python’s most popular libraries.

 ***Main Packages Used***